O’Gorman Girls Golf team Searching for yet another state title

 ‘We we’re in Hillcrest at Yankton and I had had a pretty good day and I was like super happy and I came off the course and one of my teammates gave me a big hug and told me good job and that was like my favorite moment like wow like this is actually doing something and it made me really happy to know that I’m supported by everyone,” Bender said.

-“If I hear, ya know, over hear talk about records or anything about whats happening in the past I just try to just say ‘hey, thats in the past and we still have to play this round in this tournament’.
-It doesnt matter if we’ve won all of them up till now, they dont give you the trophy until you play all the shots in that tournament,” said Jansa.
+“If I hear, ya know, over hear talk about records or anything about what’s happening in the past I just try to just say ‘hey, that’s in the past and we still have to play this round in this tournament’.
+It doesn’t matter if we’ve won all of them up till now, they don’t give you the trophy until you play all the shots in that tournament,” Jansa said.

 “We’re just going to be us, keep playing.
-Do the best we can and hope for the best,” Said McCormi
+Do the best we can and hope for the best,” McCormick said.